alessandrorepola/floss/docs/ARCHITECTURE.md

 ### Command-Line Interface (CLI) Layer

-The CLI layer provides the primary interface for user interaction with PyFault.
+The CLI layer provides the primary interface for user interaction with floss.
 It consists of four main commands:

 ```
-pyfault/
+floss/
 ├── cli/
 │   ├── main.py          # Entry point and command definitions
 │   └── __init__.py      # Package exports